Deutsche Bank CEO says has no plans step down - Die Zeit

-FRANKFURT Deutsche Bank (DBKGn.DE) Chief Executive John Cryan has no plans to step down from running Germany's biggest lender, he told German weekly Die Zeit in an interview.
+FRANKFURT (Reuters) - Deutsche Bank (DBKGn.DE) Chief Executive John Cryan has no plans to step down from running Germany's biggest lender, he told German weekly Die Zeit in an interview.

 Cryan made the comments when asked whether the appointment of Christian Sewing and Markus Schenck as co-deputy CEOs earlier this year was meant to lay the groundwork for succession plans.